 Features: Made of stretchy Polartec fleece, wide waistband

-I got a pair of these fleece tights recently and I haven’t wanted to take them off all winter long.
+I got a pair of these Athleta fleece tights a few years ago and I wear them all winter long.
 I’ve worn them hiking and snowshoeing, and just around the house.

 The fabric is high-end Polartech Power Stretch fleece.
 It has a soft fleece inner and a smooth outer.
 It wicks moisture really well too and is a little bit wind resistant, which helps on blustery days.